CESNET/metacentrum-user-docs/docs/computing/jobs/modify-job-attributes.md

 !!! note
     Only queuing jobs (in the Q state) can be modified using `qalter`.

+!!! note
+    A more detailed description of each function can be found in the [official documentation](https://help.altair.com/2024.1.0/PBS%20Professional/PBSReferenceGuide2024.1.pdf#M5.9.31514.PBSHeading1.236.qalter).

 The most frequently corrected attribute is the `-l` (resource list) attribute.
 Below are a few examples of how to use the `qalter` command and modify this attribute.

 The job submitted as